 The gross income of the SBC may not exceed R1 million for the years of assessment commencing on or after 1 April 2000.
-The limitation of R1 million was increased to R3 million in respect of years of assessment ending on or after 1 April 2002.
+The limitation of R1 million was increased to R3 million for years of assessment ending on or after 1 April 2002 and to R5 million for years of assessment ending on or after 1 April 2003.
+[Section 12E (4)(a)(i)]

 The limitation on the gross income refers to the gross income received or accrued for a full period of 12 months, i.e. a full year of assessment.
-Where the SBC commenced trading during the year, the R1 million or R3 million, whichever is applicable for the specific year of assessment, should be reduced proportionately in order to determine whether the gross income received or accrued for the relevant period in question would have exceeded the limit of R1 million or R3 million, had the taxpayer been trading for the full year of assessment.
+Where the SBC commenced trading during the year, the R1 million, R3 million or R5 million, whichever is applicable for the specific year of assessment, should be reduced proportionately in order to determine whether the gross income received or accrued for the relevant period in question would have exceeded the limit of R1 million, R3 million or R5 million, had the taxpayer been trading for the full year of assessment.

-Example
+Example:

 An SBC with a financial year-end of 30 June commences trading activities on 1 December 2002.
-The gross income for the seven-month period from 1 December 2002 to 30 June 2003 amounts to R1, 9 million.
+The gross income for the seven-month period 1 December 2002 to 30 June 2003 amounts to R1, 9 million.

-As the SBC's financial year-end is on or after 1 April 2002, the turnover limitation of R3 million is applicable in this instance.
-This turnover must be reduced proportionately in order to determine what the company's turnover limit for the seven-month period should be.
+As the SBC's financial year-end is on or after 1 April 2002, the limitation of R3 million is applicable in this instance.
+This gross income must be reduced proportionately in order to determine what the company's gross income limit for the seven-month period should be.

 R3 million x months actually traded/twelve months.
-R3 million x (7 months)/(12 months) = R1 750 000.
+R3 million x 7mnths/12mnths = R1 750 000.

 The gross income of the SBC may therefore not exceed an amount of R1 750 000 for the seven months in which it traded.
-The gross income for the period, however, amounts to R1, 9 million and notwithstanding the fact that the SBC complies with all the other requirements of an SBC, the non-compliance with the turnover requirement disqualifies such SBC for the relevant year of assessment.
+The gross income for the period, however, amounts to R1, 9 million and notwithstanding the fact that the SBC complies with all the other requirements of an SBC, the non-compliance with the gross income requirement disqualifies such SBC for the relevant year of assessment.

 In calculating the gross income of a taxpayer, all income received or accrued, excluding capital gains, should be included.
 Capital gains made by a taxpayer are included in taxable income in terms of the provisions of section 26A of the Act, and such gains are therefore excluded in determining the gross income.
-Since gross income includes exempt income (such as South African dividends), exempt income should not be excluded from the R3 million requirement.
+Since gross income includes exempt income (such as SA dividends), exempt income should be included in calculating the R1 million, R3 million and R5 million limitation.